 The National Garden Scheme is an incredible organisation, giving people unique access to some of Britain’s most memorable gardens and donating the proceeds to charities.
 The object of the re-design was to connect more people with more gardens, and increase donations.
 Key to making this a reality was to build a streamline and intuitive garden search functionality that catered for a range of users.
 User research revealed that a large portion of users didn’t get the connection with charity, so the new re-design needed to make that relationship clear.

-I used task models to better understand what the different personas search requirements, and applied these findings to the search system.
+We utilised task modelling to better understand the personas different search requirements, and applied these findings to the search strategy.

-Demonstrating how the users could use the website with user journeys helped me to identify user behaviour and revealed some interesting ways to keep the user engaged while helping them achieve their goal, such as introducing and add to calendar and add to favourites function, and making it clear throughout the journey how their visit and donations help charities.
+Demonstrating user journeys through the website, helped us to identify behaviours and some key ways to keep the user engaged while helping them achieve their goals.
+As a result, we introducing an "add to calendar" and "add to favourites" functionality, and made it clear throughout the journey how their visit and donations help charities.

 A few highlights from the process

 - Confirming attendance / add to calendar / add to favourites functionality

 - Ensuring no dead ends in the search system

 - Offering location based search alongside chronological listings